civalin/cmdlr/README.rst

 4. Run ``./cmdlr.py`` under project directory to test the plugin.
 5. When you done, don't forget make a pull request to me.
 Thanks!

-I recommend you using the build-in *Downloader* to download data, but it is not necessary. you can choice any tools freely.
-Also, you can using any prefer tools to parsing html data. like ``lxml``.

 Happy hacking! :D